bzdfzfer/litamin2/ReadMe.md

 * Official implementation of Fast-GICP. [fast-gicp implementation](https://github.com/SMRT-AIST/fast_gicp).
 * Another implementation of Fast-GICP using Ceres. [fastgicp re-implementation](https://github.com/FishInWave/fast-gicp).

 ## TODO.
+[DONE]
-* Current implementation only uses ICP cost, the covariance rotation cost function is not successfully added. (due to instable convex optimization of trace terms. )
+~~* Current implementation only uses ICP cost, the covariance rotation cost function is not successfully added. (due to instable convex optimization of trace terms. )~~
-* Find Hessian matrix of E_{ICP} and E_{COV} and implement Newton method mentioned in the paper.
+~~* Find Hessian matrix of E_{ICP} and E_{COV} and implement Newton method mentioned in the paper.~~

-The Hessian of ICP cost is added in current implenentation, but the contribution on accuracy improvement is negligible.
-This proves that jacobian approximatin is good enough for hessian computation.
+~~The Hessian of ICP cost is added in current implenentation, but the contribution on accuracy improvement is negligible.
+This proves that jacobian approximatin is good enough for hessian computation.~~

 **Someone interested in the derivation process of Hessian matrix and Jacobian matrix, please refer to "litamin2_derivatives.pdf".**